antoinevg/GSG/luna/design/rfp.md

 * TODO

 ---

 ## 7 Open Questions

+* [ ] do we want to support these additional usb-related classes for Luna:
+    - `0x107 glitchkit_usb` - control over functionality intended to help with timing USB fault injection
+    - `0x113 usb_analysis`  - functionality for USB analysis e.g. with Rhododendron

-* are there any constraints on the "Great Communications Protocol" implementation that will place limits on what we can do with Luna vs GreatFET?
+* [ ] are there any constraints on the "Great Communications Protocol" implementation that will place limits on what we can do with Luna vs GreatFET?

-* libgreat-rs.git -> libscott.git ? what else?
+* [ ] libgreat-rs.git -> libscott.git ? what else?
   - the problem with having two repo's that both start with libgreat is that it may not be clear which one to look in?
   - don't want to put the rust crate into libgreat because complex CI and releases will ensue

-* Should we implement the main device firmware in a pure Rust `no_std` environment without the use of the `alloc` feature?
+* [ ] Should we implement the main device firmware in a pure Rust `no_std` environment without the use of the `alloc` feature?
   - `alloc` comes with its own share of problems in the form of memory fragmentation and unpredictable latency.
   - are there any high-alloc areas of the code that can't be handled by e.g. the `heapless` crate.

 ---